 The United States Marine Hospital [later named the U.S. Public Health Service (USPHS) Hospital] in New Orleans was founded in 1801, three years after the creation of the U.S. Marine Hospital Service.
 The initial mission of these entities was to provide medical care to ill and disabled seamen, including those in the U.S. Merchant Marine and U.S. Coast Guard.
-The mission of the hospital and officers
+The mission of the hospital and officers quickly expanded to assist the city as a leader in clinical research and public health, leading campaigns to control epidemics and outbreaks, especially for yellow fever and bubonic plague.
+The hospital was closed in 1981, following severe cuts in federal funding.2

-U.S. Marine Hospital/U.S. Public Health Service Hospital, New Orleans, LA, ca. 1950
+U.S. Marine Hospital/U.S. Public Health Service Hospital, New Orleans, LA, ca. 1950 Images from the History of Medicine, National Library of Medicine